 - Stainless steel

 - Mild steel

-What equipment do I need for my plasma cutter?
+What Other equipment do You need for Your plasma cutter?

 While a plasma cutter alone can achieve its intended function, it is always good to pair it with other equipment for efficiency.
 The main equipment needed are;

 - Plasma cutting table: This table allows you to support your workpiece.
 It is also a better surface to cut on than on the floor or any other kind of surface.

 - Magnetic guide: this guide will come in handy when you want to make curved cuts.
 The magnetic guide will give you an accurate guide of a metal that you are cutting.

 - Eye protection: When plasma cutting, you need to wear a helmet or hood covering your eyes to protect them against sparks.
 Shaded welding goggles can be a great option for when cutting.

 - Flame resistant jacket: A flame-resistant jacket is another thing you will need when plasma cutting.

 Steps on how to use a plasma cutter